IcaliaLabs/guides/rails/README.md

 $ heroku restart --remote production
 ```

-Remember that this process only applies for hot fixes and merged features to dev, as they have been already been tested on the browser.
+Remember that this process only applies for hot fixes and merged features to dev, as they have been already tested on the browser.

 ## Setup the production environment